niloysh/5g-monarch/labs/lab1/README.md

 cd labs/lab1
 ```
 **2. Inspect the Instrumented Code:**
-- Open `app/exporter.py` to see a Python application generating simulated metrics for this workshop.
+- Open `app/exporter.py` in VSCode to see a Python application for generating simulated metrics for this workshop.
 - The app is instrumented with the Prometheus Python SDK to expose metrics.

 ---